Man found guilty of murdering homeless friend by stabbing him 62 times

 Jury accepted the State’s case that Sebastian Barczukt was ‘a proven and admitted liar’

-The panel of seven men and five women rejected Sebastian Barczuk’s defence that the State had presented ‘less than half a story’.
-Photograph: Dave Meehan
+Michal Kurek, a homeless man with addiction difficulties, was found in the gateway of a country lane in Ballyboughal with 62 stab wounds to his body

-A Central Criminal Court jury has found a man guilty of murdering his former flatmate, whom he stabbed to death 62 times before dumping his body in the gateway of a country lane in north Co Dublin.
+A Central Criminal Court jury has found a man guilty of murdering his former flatmate, whom he stabbed 62 times - including 25 times in the back - before dumping his body in the gateway of a country lane in north Co Dublin.

-The panel of seven men and five women rejected Sebastian Barczuk’s defence that the State had presented “less than half a story” and could not say when, where, why or how his homeless friend was killed.

-Barczuk (32), of Briarwood Lawn, Mulhuddart, Dublin 15 had pleaded not guilty to murdering his homeless friend Michal Kurek (33) at a place unknown within the State between August 3rd and 4th, 2017.
+Barczuk (32), with an address at Briarwood Lawn, Mulhuddart, Dublin 15 had pleaded not guilty to murdering his homeless friend Michal Kurek (33) at a place unknown within the State between August 3rd and 4th, 2017.

 Mr Kurek, a homeless man with addiction difficulties, was found lying face down in the gateway of a country lane in Ballyboughal with 62 stab wounds to his body, including 25 knife wounds to his back on the morning of August 4th.
 A Nokia 105 mobile phone was located in the right hand pocket of the deceased’s jeans and the handset was still powered on.